10 Monogamous Animals That Just Want To Settle Down

 The furry, tree-swinging gibbon doesn’t monkey around with a lot of partners in its 35- to 40-year lifespan.
 Males and females form strong bonds and exhibit a surprising amount of relationship equality as they raise a family.
 They care for their young together, groom each other, and spend quality time vocalizing and hanging out.
 But not every relationship is perfect.
 Cheating, breakups, and remarriage all occur within the gibbon community.
 Sexting and online dating, however, do not.
 Yet.

-It's usually "'til death do us part" for wolves.
-In the wild, they start breeding by the age of two.
-Mated pairs build their wolf pack by having a new litter every year.
-(Most wolves don't experience reproductive senescence, either, and can have babies until they die.)
-So when you see a lone wolf, have some sympathy.
-He's single and looking for love, mourning his dead partner, or, in extreme cases, nursing a breakup with the pack.
+It’s usually “’til death do us part” for wolves.
+In the wild, they start breeding by age 2, and mated pairs build their wolf pack by having a new litter every year.
+(Most wolves don’t experience reproductive senescence, either, and can have babies until they die.)
+So when you see a lone wolf, have some sympathy: He’s single and looking for love, mourning his dead partner, or, in extreme cases, nursing a breakup with the pack.

 Only about 3 percent of mammals are socially monogamous, but leave it to beavers to show us how it’s done.
 After mating, the rodents spend as much time maintaining their relationships as they do their dams and lodges.
 The males and females co-parent their young and stay together until one partner dies.
 Attached beavers occasionally philander, but it’s not enough to break up the family.

 6. Barn Owls